Re-Adventures/MyNotes/ARM.md

 ## Finding strlen of a string

-* A string in C ends with a null byte (\0), so we can just get characters from string byte by byte & count the number unless we encounter a null byte
+* A string in C ends with a null byte (\0), so we can just get characters from string byte by byte & increment the counter unless we encounter a null byte.

 ```asm
 .global _start